imdreamrunner/hadoop-web-monitor/README.md

 ### NanoHTTPD

-Please download it [here](https://github.com/NanoHttpd/nanohttpd) and install it with Maven with `mvn install`.
+Please download it [here](https://github.com/NanoHttpd/nanohttpd) and install it with Maven with `sudo mvn install` (root privileges required).